Curators' Choice: Home & Community Life

-This experimental instrument is a musical icon -- it's Robert Moog's first prototype synthesizer.
-Synthesizers allow musicians to create unique electronically-produced sounds.
+This prototype synthesizer--a collaboration between engineer Robert Moog and composer Herbert Deutsch--is a musical icon.
+Synthesizers create unique electronically-produced sounds.
 Moog's solid-state synthesizer was musically superior and much more portable than earlier vacuum tube-based systems.
-In 1968, Walter Carlos's album "Switched-On Bach" -- performed on a Moog -- caught the public's imagination.
-Synthesizers have been a mainstay of pop...
+In 1968, the album “Switched-On Bach" introduced the Moog synthesizer to a wider audience.
+Synthesizers quickly became a mainstay of popular music.

 Grace Storey Putnam designed this doll to look and feel like a real three-day-old infant.
 But such realism was looked down upon by male industry executives.
 The manufacturer made design changes, smoothing facial creases and using a bisque head instead of rubber.
 Still, women eagerly lined up outside toy stores just before Christmas 1923 to buy the "Million Dollar Baby."